quallio/drink_machine/README.md

 # Run the FastApi server
 uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload

+# Run the FE from frontend folder
+python3 -m http.server 8080

 # Check using the browser if it is running.
 http://localhost:8000/docs